Affiliate links on Android Authority may earn us a commission. Learn more.

 One new feature Apple has included with the iPhone 13 Pro Max is a new Cinematic video mode.
 The option brings software bokeh to video capture with the added gimmick of autofocusing on faces looking at the camera.
 This works as advertised but can be finicky with multiple faces in the scene.
 And although this mode is targeted at creators, it doesn’t offer any control over frame rate or resolution, which you can find in the regular video mode.

-Furthermore, ProRes video, Apple’s lossless video compression format for editing, will be making its way to this phone but not until “later this year.”
+ProRes video, Apple’s lossless video compression format for editing, was missing at launch but is now available.
 Although the 128GB model will be limited to 1080p ProRes due to its high data consumption.
 Overall, Apple’s videography remains one of the best in the business and the iPhone 13 Pro Max adds new tools for those who like to dabble in mobile creativity, but serious movie makers will still want some more professional kit.

 Despite Apple’s talk about a larger sensor for better light capture, marginally longer zoom, and improved HDR capabilities, I’ve not detected a huge amount of difference between the iPhone 13 Pro Max and the iPhone 12 Pro Max so far.
 The iPhone remains a very solid shooter but there’s nothing revolutionary that should cause you to rush out and upgrade.
 You can check out the full-resolution camera samples in this Google Drive folder.